Instructor: Tim Chumley

 • Class materials: Lecture notes, worksheet

-• After class: Begin studying for Exam 3 and take a moment to relax before finals!
+• After class: Finish the quiz, begin studying for Exam 3, and take a moment to relax before finals!

 Review